Project-OSRM/osrm-backend/docs/profiles.md

 weight                                  | Float    | Alternative setter for weight of the whole way in both directions turn_lanes_forward                      | String   | Directions for individual lanes (normalised OSM turn:lanes value) turn_lanes_backward                     | String   |  "   "
-forward_restricted                      | Boolean  | Is this a restricted access road? (e.g. private, deliveries only) backward_restricted                     | Boolean  |  "   "
-is_startpoint                           | Boolean  | Can a journey start on this way? roundabout                              | Boolean  | Is this part of a roundabout? circular                                | Boolean  | Is this part of a non-roundabout circular junction? name                                    | String   | Name of the way
+forward_restricted                      | Boolean  | Is this a restricted access road? (e.g. private, or deliveries only; used to enable high turn penalty, so that way is only chosen for start/end of route) backward_restricted                     | Boolean  |  "   " is_startpoint                           | Boolean  | Can a journey start on this way? (e.g. ferry; if false, prevents snapping the start point to this way) roundabout                              | Boolean  | Is this part of a roundabout? circular                                | Boolean  | Is this part of a non-roundabout circular junction? name                                    | String   | Name of the way